 There are a number of reasons why our teeth may yellow or get stained.
 Some of these we can prevent, such as our diet, others we can’t - like getting older.

-Dr Uchenna Okoye, cosmetic dentist at The London Smiling Dental Group, (opens in new tab) told us."Yellowing teeth can be due to ageing but can also be due to the erosion of enamel, caused by acids, teeth grinding and brushing your teeth with too much force.’
+Dr Uchenna Okoye, cosmetic dentist at The London Smiling Dental Group, (opens in new tab) told us."Yellowing teeth can be due to ageing but can also be due to the erosion of enamel, caused by acids, teeth grinding and brushing your teeth with too much force."

 Your teeth can also be easily stained by the lifestyle choices you make.
 These include using tobacco, and the food and drink you consume.
-‘Simply put, anything that stains a white shirt will stain your teeth,’ says Dr Okoye.
-‘The rule of thumb for how white should your teeth be is if your teeth are the same colour as the whites of your eyes you most probably don’t need teeth whitening."
+"Simply put, anything that stains a white shirt will stain your teeth,’ says Dr Okoye.
+"The rule of thumb for how white should your teeth be is if your teeth are the same colour as the whites of your eyes you most probably don’t need teeth whitening."

 In truth, says Dr Amy Lei-Plant, a dentist at Together Dental (opens in new tab) in Colchester, ‘the safest way to whiten your teeth is under the supervision of a dentist.’
 Otherwise you risk developing sensitive teeth and other oral problems.